Voice Actor Nobuhiko Okamoto Confirms Marriage With Voice Actress Asuka Ōgame, Apologizes for Actions

 Interest

-Voice Actor Nobuhiko Okamoto Confirms Marriage With Voice Actress Asuka Ōgame, Apologizes for Actions
+Voice Actor Nobuhiko Okamoto Confirms Marriage With Voice Actress Asuka Ōgame, Apologizes for 'Unthinking Actions' (Updated)

 posted on by Egan Loo

-Note: Update: After apologizing for "his unthinking actions despite being a married man," Okamoto wrote in his blog post, "My wife, naturally, is disgusted."